 Fertilizing Your Florida Lawn

 The maintenance plan you choose also influences when to fertilize.
-If you choose a higher maintenance plan, you'll fertilize more times during the growing season, while a basic plan will require fewer applications.
+If you choose a higher-maintenance plan, you'll fertilize more often during the growing season, while a basic plan will require fewer applications.

 Calculating the Amount